 Using a much improved atmospheric model and assimilation system from those used in ERA-40, ERA-Interim represents a third generation reanalysis.
 Several of the inaccuracies exhibited by ERA-40 such as too-strong precipitation over oceans from the early 1990's onwards and a too-strong Brewer-Dobson circulation in the stratosphere, were eliminated or significantly reduced.
-ERA-Interim now extends back to 1979 and the analysis continues to be extended forward in near-real-time.
+ERA-Interim now extends back to 1979 and the analysis is expected to be continued forward until the end of 2018.

 The following was contributed by Dick Dee (ECMWF), March, 2012 (some of this has been excerpted and placed on the reanalysis overview page):

 - The data are multivariate, spatially and temporally complete, and gridded

 - The data combine information from many sources (observations and models)

 - The data set is physically and dynamically coherent, according to the models used

 - Changes in the observing system can cause changes in mean errors